bestsamcn/node-game/README.md

-# i just want to make test a project for back-end
+# i just want to make a project for back-end